-A novel set in Duluth, Minnesota revolving around five characters thrust into the world of opioid abuse and human trafficking.
+A novel set in Duluth, Minnesota revolving around four characters thrust into the world of opioid abuse and human trafficking.

 The body had been found on a bench near the shore; lips blue and skin white.
 New Nikes coated in road salt, college algebra textbooks in his backpack.
 Plus, a bottle of pills.
 The name on the prescription didn’t match the one in his wallet.
 His name was Jake.
 He was not sixty-five and he was not a woman.
 But he had been in pain.